Buying Guides

 2. Efficiency and Energy Consumption

 Select a fan that is energy-efficient and consumes minimal power.
-Look for fans with the ENERGY STAR® certification, as they meet strict energy efficiency standards and can help you save on your electricity bills.
+Look for fans with the ENERGY STAR® certification.
+These fans meet strict energy efficiency standards.
+They can help you save on your electricity bills.

 3. Blade Design and Pitch